Expi API Documentation

 statestring|numberNoDefaults to Unknown.
 Accepts string or numeric code.

 sourcestring|numberNoDefaults to Endpoint.
-Accepts string or numeric code.
+Accepts string or numeric code; response returns the human-readable label (for example, Endpoint).

-transdatestringNoOptional transaction timestamp (if omitted, DB/defaults apply).
+created / transdatestringNoOptional transaction timestamp (if omitted, DB/defaults apply). created matches the response structure.

-invoice_idnumberNoOptional link to an invoice (maps to invoicing_id).
+invoicing_id / invoice_idnumberNoOptional link to an invoice.

 items / line_itemsarrayNoOptional line items.
 Stored on the linked invoice as invoice details.
 If no invoice context is supplied, an invoice will be created (requires customer_id or enough customer/billing data to create one).